 This is what happens when you impose a moratorium on yourself.
 You end up sitting in a garden centre cafe with a laptop and nothing to write.
 I’ve just been making a list of things to do if I decide to extend the moratorium beyond twelve months.
 Give it up completely.

 Some of you may not know this, but March 21st 2017 is a very important date.

 How many lead singers does a band need?
 One?
 Two?
 Amaranthe have got three.
 That’s what I call covering the bases.
 Three singers.
 A male rock, a female pop, and a sort of growly male death metal one just to make sure no one mistakes them for Lady Gaga teeming up with Linkin Park.
 (I … More You take three voices into the shower?

 Untold riches await those who manage to get their book listed ‘perma-free’ on Amazon.
 But how does anyone find out?

 I read news articles about AI threatening humanity and how we’ll all be eaten by robots and I scoff.
 I wasn’t not scoffing when that same AI came along and took a bite out of my arse.

 I’m going to sound like an egomaniac by explaining another bout of absence, not just here but in other places on the web.
-I always think it sounds a bit weird when an unknown blogger apologises for not blogging, as if the internet has been holding its breath, but I can see where these people are coming from.
+I always think it sounds a bit weird when an unknown blogger apologises for not blogging, as if the internet has been holding its breath, but I can see where these people … More On the road.

 Back in September I reviewed Harry Whitewolf’s novel The Road to Purification, Hustlers Hassles and Hash.
 Author, poet and traveller, Whitewolf’s writing is a fusion of observation, fact and speculation.
 I asked Harry about his work, travelling, the number 11 and gn****.